 Proof sketch: If an honest party commits in view $<k$, it forwards the commit certificate, so all honest parties commit in view $<k$.
 If no honest party commits in view $<k$, then given synchrony after GST, all honest parties enter view $k$, vote for the honest leader.

-If there are $<p$ Byzantine then all will vote and commit in view $k$ in 2 rounds.
+If at most $p$ Byzantine then all honest will commit in view $k$ in 2 rounds.

-If there are $<f$ Byzantine then all honest will send final and commit in view $k$ in 3 rounds.
+If at most $f$ Byzantine then all honest will send final and commit in view $k$ in 3 rounds.

 Acknowledgments